ben-truong-0324/truongben.com/content/authors/admin/_index.md

 # Enter email to use Gravatar or enable contact widget
 email: ktruong43@gatech.edu
 ---
-I am a ML engineer with DevOps experience and cross-disciplinary background in NLP, public-sector technology, and operational analytics.
-I'm currently pursuing my M.S. in Computer Science (ML track) at Georgia Tech, while also leading ML analytics products and GenAI application pipelines in civic tech and nonprofit spaces.
+I build ML/GenAI apps coming from a background working with Traefik, K8s, and Kafka.
+I'm currently pursuing my M.S. in Computer Science (ML track) at Georgia Tech.

-My recent work includes a ML-driven dashboard for financial insights on K8s, a RL model for stock trading, and a scalable LLM evaluation pipelines for hospital coding.
-I bring over three years of leadership experience in enterprise operations and 8 years in military Signal operations.
-My focus is on reproducibility and documentation for joint development between business and technical teams.
+My recent work includes an image-to-3d-print app using text-gen and diffusion models, an adapted transformer model for stock trading, and a LLM-based app for medial diagnosis coding.
+I also have three years of leadership experience in enterprise operations and 8 years in military Signal operations.
+My personal focus/direction is ROI, reproducibility, and cross-functional communication.

-Outside of work, I’m passionate about open-source tools, community mentoring, and ML on consumer hardware.
+Outside of work, I’m passionate about mentoring and managing the ever-expanding homelab.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.